usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 </thead>
 <tbody>
 <tr>
-<td>A person with a mobility disability wants to borrow books from the town’s public library after reviewing the book catalog online.
-The library has not been altered since before the ADA was passed and has stairs and narrow doorways that make it inaccessible to her.</td>
+<th scope="row">A person with a mobility disability wants to borrow books from the town’s public library after reviewing the book catalog online.
+The library has not been altered since before the ADA was passed and has stairs and narrow doorways that make it inaccessible to her.</th>
 <td>Staff provides curb-side service to allow the person to check out and return materials.</td>
 </tr>
 <tr>
-<td>A third-grade student who uses a wheelchair attends a two-story school built before the ADA, and not altered since then; the school does not have an elevator.</td>
+<th scope="row">A third-grade student who uses a wheelchair attends a two-story school built before the ADA, and not altered since then; the school does not have an elevator.</th>
 <td>The school locates the third-grade classroom on the first-floor.</td>
 </tr>
 </tbody>